-With the coils deenergized there should be 1/8 to 3/16 clearance between the trip latch (5-9) and the trip pin (5-49A) on the tripping soleroid, and between the closing arm (5-20) and the trip pin (5-50A) on the closing soleroid.
+With the coils deenergized there should be 1/8 to 3/16 clearance between the trip latch (5-9) and the trip pin (5-49A) on the tripping solenoid, and between the closing arm (5-20) and the trip pin(5-50A) on the closing solenoid.
 Adjustments are made by raising or lowering the respective hex nuts (5-6 and 5-60).

-3-13 AUXILIARY EQUIPMENT
+3.13 AUXILIARY EQUIPMENT

-Control relay, auxiliary switch and closing rectifier as required.
+The auxiliary equipment consists of a secondary transfer device, control relay, auxiliary switch and closing rectifier as required.
 These are mounted on the lower portion of the breaker.
 The secondary finger contacts are wired such that when movable portion is moved into test or operating position in the cubicle the finger contacts engage the stationary contacts to complete the control circuit for operation of the breaker.